 The North Carolina One Health Collaborative (NC OHC) is a unique partnership.
 Formed in spring 2010 under the umbrella of the Triangle Global Health Consortium, the NC OHC was founded by representatives of three leading research universities (Duke University, the University of North Carolina - Chapel Hill, North Carolina State University) and other private and governmental entities.
 The Collaborative has built upon the academic strengths of four medical schools, a veterinary college, three Global Health Institutes, a School of Public Health, and agricultural, environmental and governmental research programs in central North Carolina such as NIEHS, USDA and EPA.
 The NC OHC draws from this exceptionally diverse community to create interdisciplinary educational and professional collaborations.
 The Steering Committee promotes the “One Health” concept by integrating expertise across disciplines.
 It includes professionals from human medicine, veterinary medicine, agriculture, ecology, public health, public policy, and social sciences.
-Dr. Cheryl Stroud, the Chair of the Steering Committee, serves on the Board of Directors of the national One Health Commission as the elected Representative for the American Veterinary Medical Association.

 NC OHC Outreach Activities